okx/okexchain-docs/docs/getting-start/join-okexchain-mainnet.md

 ## Minimum System Requirements

-The hardware must meet certain requirements to run `okexchaind`.
+The hardware must meet certain requirements to run `exchaind`.

  * Desktop or laptop hardware running recent versions of Mac OS X, Windows, or Linux.
  * 500 GB of free disk space, accessible at a minimum read/write speed of 100 MB/s.